 Before we get to the specific questions surrounding eating in the dining room, it’s important to have a general overview of what to expect.

 You’ll line up and be checked in and then shown to your table.
 Here you’ll have the night’s menu presented, and you’ll order your meal.
-What’s offered will vary from night to night, but does include staples like steak, chicken, along with some more specialized dishes.
+What’s offered will vary from night to night, but does include staples like steak, chicken, along with some more specialized dishes that rotate each evening.

 In short, eating in the dining room is designed to be a full meal experience — not just a spot to grab a quick bite.
 It serves as a nice cap on the day before you head out to enjoy the evening around the ship.